|

 -

-In the reactor the sulphur dioxide is
+In the reactor the sulfur dioxide is

 oxidised in the reversible exothermic reaction ...